 As far as Adam Frazier is concerned, many first wonder why he is still here.
 He is most definitely a possible trade chip, but he is also a consistent presence in the lineup; having been a Gold Glove Finalist the past two years and even in a down year during the 2020 season, his contributions were still a net positive at .7 WAR and .6 fWAR respectively.

-Then there is Jacob Stallings, the protocol defensive catcher.
+Then there is Jacob Stallings, the prototypical defensive catcher.
 Any offense he provides you is a bonus, and until defensive metrics no longer count for anything, much to the dismay of fans that believe he is overrated because those statistics are worthless, he is one of the top 10 rated players at his position.

 All in all there will be a lot of aspects of the game to watch, along with individual players and performances.
 And a few things I didn’t get a chance to touch on like coaching, player development and the Minor League Season-which I will hopefully be in Altoona to enjoy on May 4th.